nikhil-sethi/IER_2023/README.md

 python3 mission.py --write
 ```

+## Methodological information
+The following file explanations can help in understanding how the code was developed.
+For more detailed information please refer to the paper.

+`multicast.py`: This file is responsible for sending and receiving the drone states over a ad-hoc multicast channel.
+Each drone will start this file for their own.

+`swarm.py`: This file contains the actual mission that is performed for each uav.
+It has consensus algorithms for the drone formations.

+`mission.py`: This file allows the user to create a custom mission with the desired formation and write it has a pickled file

+`plan_formation.py`: This file allows the user to design a new formation through a python GUI and a mouse.

+`manager.py`: This is a centralised file that is run on a ground control station and manages the servers, missions and simulation configurations.

+`tools/`: This directory has miscellaneous tools which help in scripts

 ## Licensing
 This project is licensed under the [GNU GPLv3 License](https://gist.github.com/kn9ts/cbe95340d29fc1aaeaa5dd5c059d2e60) - see the [LICENSE.txt](LICENSE.txt) file for details